 23 Food Storage Guidelines That Will Blow Your Mind

 If you’re like me, you’re constantly looking for ways to improve your approach to food storage.
-It could mean the quantity of items stored, how they are organized, what containers to use, how often to rotate, and more.
+It could mean the quantity of items stored, how they’re organized, what containers to use, how often to rotate, and more.
 Well, look no further!
 I’ve compiled a list of 23 food storage guidelines that will blow your mind.
 Who knew that watermelon could be stored for so long?
-Check out these tips and tricks and get started on improving your food storage today!
+Check out these tips and tricks and start improving your food storage today!

 Food Storage Guidelines: The Basics

-First and foremost, you want to make sure you are storing your food safely.
-If you are concerned about whether or not you are storing your food safely, be sure to check the FDA food storage guidelines.
+First and foremost, you want to ensure you are storing your food safely.
+Having lots of stored food doesn’t benefit you and your family if you haven’t followed food safety guidelines.
+If you’re concerned about whether or not you’re storing your food safely, be sure to check the FDA food storage guidelines.
 These food storage guidelines will help you steer clear of foodborne illnesses:

 Refrigerate or Freeze Perishables ASAP

-You want to put any foods that require refrigeration away as soon as you get home.
-If you can’t get them refrigerated right away, stick to the “2-hour rule.”
+When you get home from the store or when finishing a meal, you want to put away any foods that require refrigeration.
+If you can’t refrigerate them immediately, stick to the “2-hour rule.”
 So, never allow meat, poultry, seafood, eggs, or produce to sit at room temperature for longer than 2 hours.

 Keep Your Refrigerator At The Right Temperature